origin1tech/stukko/CHANGE.md

 #Change Log

+###June 22, 2014
+- Moved management to external module stukko-manage.
+- Remove all management dependencies from project.
+- Update README.md
+- Change versioning for more consistency.
+- Add npm wrappers for install, uninstall and update.

 ###June 21, 2014
 - Removed support for MySQL directly in favor of succint solution using [Sequelize](http://sequelizejs.com/)
 - Add connect-session-sequelize for supporting sessions.